cal-poly-dxhub/generic-chatbot-framework/README.md

 To uninstall the solution, delete the stacks from the AWSCloudFormation console

 - Go to the AWS CloudFormation console, find and delete the following stacks:
     - All the stacks with the prefix `FrancisChatbotStack`

-Alternatively, you could also uninstall the solution by running `npm run cdk destroy` from the `source` folder.
+Alternatively, you could also uninstall the solution by running `npm run cdk destroy` from the project root directory.

 ---